dmx-systems/dmx-documentation/docs/user.rst

 .. note:: **The data type "value"**

     #.
 Your blooming period is also more complex than a number.
 Even a single date (instead of a period with a beginning and an end) consists of more than a number, e.g. a day, a month, and a year.
 So you need a :ref:`composite data type<user-composites-and-composition-definitions>` here, too.
     #.
-You choose "value" (not "entity") because your data will just *not* stay identical when you change it.
-The blooming periods "April to June" and "June to July" are different blooming periods (even if they change for the same plant).
+You choose "value" (not "entity") because your data will *not* stay identical when you change it.
+The blooming periods "April to June" and "June to July" are different blooming periods (even if they change for the same type of plant).

-To add dates to your topic type "Blooming period", just use the predefined date topic type:
+To add dates to your topic type "Blooming period", use the predefined date topic type:
 Search for it and reveal it on the Topicmap.

 .. image:: _static/search-results-date.png